VegeWaterDynamics/motrainer/README.rst

 ################################################################################
-ml_lsmodel_ascat
+motrainer
 ################################################################################

-ml_lsmodel_ascat is a Machine Learning package written in Python.
+motrainer is a Machine Learning package written in Python.
 It trains surrogate model to connect soil and vegetation states/parameters to microwave observations.

 Installation